Altinity/altinity-datasets/README.md

 pip3 uninstall altinity-datasets
 ```

-## Installing datasets.
+## Installing datasets

-The `ad-cli` command installs datasets.
+The `ad-cli` command manages datasets.
 Here is a short tutorial.
 You can
 see available commands by typing `ad-cli --help`.

+### Listing repos

 Let's start by listing repos, which are locations that contain datasets.

 ```
-ad-cli repos
+ad-cli repo list
 ```
 This will return a list of repos that have datasets.
 For the time being there
 is just a built-in repo that is part of the altinity-datasets package.

+### Finding datasets

 Next let's see the available datasets.
 ```
-ad-cli search
+ad-cli dataset search
 ```
 This gives you a list of datasets with detailed descriptions.
 You can
 restrict the search to a single dataset by typing the name, for example
 `ad-cli search wine`.
 You can also search other repos using the repo
 file system location, e.g., `ad-cli search wine --repo-path=$HOME/myrepo`.

+### Loading datasets
-Finally, let's load a dataset.
+Now, let's load a dataset.
 This currently only works with ClickHouse
 servers that use the default user and unencrypted communications.
 (See
 limitations below.)
 Here's a command to load the iris dataset to a
 ClickHouse server running on localhost.

 ```
-ad-cli load iris
+ad-cli dataset load iris
 ```

 Here is a more complex example.
-It loads the airline dataset to the `air`
+It loads the iris dataset to the `iris_new`
 database on a remote server.
 Also, we parallize the upload with 10 threads.
 ```
-ad-cli load airline --database=air --host=my.remote.host.com --parallel=10
+ad-cli load iris --database=iris_new --host=my.remote.host.com --parallel=10
 ```

 The command shown above is typical of the invocation when loading on a